PaulLandaeta/classApp/README.md

 # classApp
-App for take a course with different characteristic.
+App to take a course with different characteristic.